Back on You World Tour

-The Back on You World Tour is a concert tour by American actor and musician Joe Keery under the stage name Djo in support of his third studio album, The Crux (2025).
-It began on February 6, 2025, at the Laneway Festival in Auckland, with shows across Oceania, North America and Europe, and is set to conclude in Los Angeles on October 21, 2025, comprising 70 shows.
-American psychedelic rock band Post Animal is set to serve as the opening act for the majority of the US and European shows.
+The Back on You World Tour is a concert tour by American actor and musician Joe Keery under the stage name Djo, in support of his third studio album, The Crux (2025).
+It began on February 6, 2025, at the Laneway Festival in Auckland, with shows across Oceania, North America and Europe, and concluded in Los Angeles on October 21, 2025.
+The full tour comprised 70 shows.
+Keery's old band, Post Animal, served as the opening act for the majority of the US and European shows.
 The Lazy Eyes and Velvet Trip served as the opening act exclusively for the Sydney show.

 Background

 On January 24, 2025, Djo formally announced the tour, with 41 shows across Oceania, North America and Europe from February through June 2025.
 Tickets went on sale on January 31.
-The announcement for his third studio album titled "The Crux" and the release of his first single for the album titled "Basic Being Basic" were released in conjunction with the tour announcement.
+The announcement for his third studio album The Crux (2025) and the release of his first single for the album titled "Basic Being Basic" were released in conjunction with the tour announcement.
 On January 29, 2025, extra dates for Portland, Brooklyn, London and Amsterdam were added due to demand, as well as a venue change in Detroit to meet bigger demand.
 On February 13, 2025, Djo added two more dates to the tour in Pomona and Del Mar as part of Goldenvoice's Coachella side shows.
 Besides the official run of the tour, nine dates for North America were revealed on May 2, 2025.
 The shows were billed as the Another Bite Tour, with Post Animal again serving as the opening act before starting their own headlining tour.
 On May 6, 2025, Djo announced an extra date for Los Angeles due to demand.
 On the same day, he also was announced as a performer at the Austin City Limits Music Festival.